In this post, I’ll show you an example walkthrough of filling out ONE TEDx speaker application from start to finish:

 - what happens after you submit the application form

 Every single one of my clients (and me) used this same process to speak at TEDx.
-Of course, you’re welcome to try this on your own, but if you’d like expert help on identifying a world-changing message inside you, crafting a pitch that stands out from the crowd, selecting the highest-quality events (and getting invited to speak, even if it’s your first time), click here to book a call with me
+Of course, you’re welcome to try this on your own, but if you’d like expert help in identifying a world-changing message inside you, crafting a pitch that stands out from the crowd, selecting the highest-quality events (and getting invited to speak, even if it’s your first time), click here to learn more about how I work with TEDx coaching clients

 TEDx application deadlines are often 6+ months before the event (and any given event happens once a year), so you’ll select and develop your talk then and plan out which events to apply to before the deadline.
 You won’t be working full-time for a year on your TEDx Talk, you’ll just need to spread out some tasks.